soonsam123/UsagesOfExoplayer/README.md

 # UsagesOfExoplayer
 These are some usages of ExoPlayer.

+## Simple Examples

+**MainActivity.java**
 In MainActivity you can choose what you want to do.
-These are the options.
+These are some more simple options.

 1. Play a single video;
 2. Play a playlist;